The Anatomy and Radiology Contouring Bootcamp includes:

 Jasbir Jaswal, MD is a Radiation Oncologist at the British Columbia Cancer Agency, with a focus on brachytherapy and medical education.
 She co-led the design and piloting of the Bootcamp curriculum as a resident in 2011-2012 and has co-led the planning for all sessions since.

-Paige Eansor, MSc is a PhD student in the Department of Anatomy and Cell Biology at Western University.
-Her research focuses on the effectiveness of the design and delivery of flipped anatomy laboratory sessions in undergraduate education.
+Paige Eansor, MSc completed her training in the Department of Anatomy and Cell Biology at Western University.
+Her research focused on the effectiveness of the design and delivery of flipped anatomy laboratory sessions in undergraduate education.
 She has been a teaching assistant for the cadaveric anatomy sessions at previous Bootcamps, and she runs the online laboratory sessions in this course.

 Fees, Discounts and Refund Policy

-The annual in-person Bootcamp has a registration fee of $725, not including the cost of travelling to the course.
-The fee for the Online ARC Bootcamp was set at a level to defray the costs of developing and running the course.
+This course is run on a not-for-profit basis.
+The fee is set at a level to defray the costs of developing and running the course.
 Any extra revenue beyond these costs will be given to the London Health Sciences Foundation, a non-profit organization supporting cancer research.

 Groups of 5 or more receive a 25% discount.
 Please email us to obtain specific log-in information for your group.